lscalese/global-archiver-sample/README.md

 # global-archiver-sample

 This is a sample to to test [global-archiver](https://github.com/lscalese/global-archiver) tool using an architecture with mirroring and ECP.
+The goal is to move a part of global from a database in a mirror to a remote archive database.

 ## Prerequisites